persalys/persalys/python/doc/examples/examples.rst

 Click on **Finish** button.
 A new item with a default name appears in the study tree and a results window is created.

-5-1-2 Results
+5-2-2 Results
 *************

-The results window contains a table with the SRC indices values for each variable.
-These values are plotted in a graphic.
+The result window contains a table with the SRC indices values for each variable.
+These values are plotted in a graph.

 .. image:: SRC_results_window.png
     :align: center